moneerrifai/emmarifai.com/content/research/presentations.md

 Culture, University of Colorado Boulder

 <h5>2018</h5>
+"Uploading the Body; Embodying the Online:  Bodies, Digital Space, and the Pro-Ana Movement," Annual Meeting of the American Academy of Religion, Denver, Colorado

+<h5>2018</h5>
 “Pro-Ana:  An Internet-Mediated ‘New Religious Movement’?”
 Craft Critique Culture:  Reckoning with Appetite Interdisciplinary Graduate Student Conference, The University of Iowa
 <br>